Forensic analysis of copy of Hunter Biden laptop data shows no tampering - WSGW 790 AM & 100.5 FM

 The email, with the subject line, “Expectations,” outlines a “provisional agreement” for “equity” in a deal with a Chinese energy company.

-Two of Hunter’s former business partners, including Tony Bobulinski who received the email, have told CBS News that “10 held by H for the big guy?” is shorthand for 10 percent held by Hunter for his father.
+Two of Hunter’s former business partners, including Tony Bobulinski, who received the email, have told CBS News that “10 held by H for the big guy?” is shorthand for 10% held by Hunter for his father.

 But when the email became public in 2020, the author, James Gilliar, told the Wall Street Journal that Joe Biden was not involved.
 Gilliar has not responded to CBS News’ questions.